NYPL/discovery-api/README.md

 1.  `cd` into the newly cloned directory
 1.  `nvm use`
 1.  `npm install`
-1.  `cp ./config/local.json.example ./config/local.json` and get values from a coworker.
-1.  `cp ./.env.example ./.env` and get values from a coworker.

-`npm start` to start the app!
+1. Decrypt the appropriate config/[environment].env file and copy to .env. development is encrypted using nypl-sandbox and the others using nypl-digital-dev `npm start` to start the app!

 ## About Environment Variables